Johns Hopkins Medicine Biomarker Discovery in Parkinson's Disease (U01)

 To identify potential changes in proteins, ribonucleic acids (RNAs) and deoxyribonucleic acid (DNA), which track with Parkinson's disease progression, Dr. Dawson and his team will lead a study that involves participation of people with Parkinson's disease which includes individuals at all stages of disease [Read More]

-- Congratulations, to Johns Hopkins University for enrolling 103 participants into their PDBP project as of April 16, 2015 and completing, through the PDBP Data Management Resource, electronic documentation for 67 baseline visits, 90 six month visits, 71 twelve month visits, 47 eighteen month visits, 17 twenty-four month visits and 1 thirty month visit!
+- Congratulations, to Johns Hopkins University for enrolling 103 participants into their PDBP project as of May 14, 2015 and completing, through the PDBP Data Management Resource, electronic documentation for 67 baseline visits, 92 six month visits, 75 twelve month visits, 57 eighteen month visits, 19 twenty-four month visits and 4 thirty month visits!

 To identify potential changes in proteins, ribonucleic acids (RNAs) and deoxyribonucleic acid (DNA), which track with Parkinson's disease progression, Dr. Dawson and his team will lead a study that involves participation of people with Parkinson's disease which includes individuals at all stages of disease, as well as healthy age-matched subjects, with the goal of collecting clinical data, cerebrospinal fluid (CSF) and blood biosamples, that can be shared broadly with the research community for biomarker discovery.
 Dr. Dawson's team will study symptoms associated with PD including sleep problems, difficulty with smell (olfaction), and memory as well as other features of PD.
 This team will be working in cooperation with the Johns Hopkins University, Morris K. Udall Center of Parkinson Disease Research of Excellence, as well as the JHM Movement disorder clinic and direct physician referral to meet the recruitment goals of the study.
 By looking at individuals at all stages of PD, this study will make major contributions to our understanding and discovery of markers for disease progression.